 If you recently changed your billing date and within the same month there is a price change or you upgrade your plan, you could be charged earlier than expected.

-As a Netflix member, you are charged once a month on the date you signed up.
+Netflix members are charged once a month on the date they signed up.

-When you start your Netflix account or change your payment method, you may see an authorization request that appears as a pending transaction on your statement.
-Authorizations are not charges, but may affect your available balance until your bank releases the funds in a few days.
+If you recently signed up for Netflix, or you're a member who changed your payment method or retried a declined payment, you may see an authorization request that appears as a pending transaction on your statement.
+Authorizations are not charges but may affect your available balance until your bank releases the funds in a few days.

 If the authorization request consumed the available balance on your account, then we will be unable to process the Netflix charge.
 If this happens, you will need to add funds to your account or use a different payment method.